top of page

 Postdoctoral Researchers & Research Staff

-We are hiring for one or more postdoctoral researchers for our interdisciplinary projects related to 1) expansion microscopy/mass spectrometry and 2) biomolecule dynamics in the extracellular matrix.
+We are hiring for one postdoctoral researcher for our interdisciplinary projects related to rare earth element separations & UV-luminescence microscopy.
 Please reach out if you are interested to learn more (even if you have a year or so until your thesis defense)!

 Anyone interested in a postdoctoral position should contact Lydia by email and include 1) a cover letter detailing their specific interest in the lab and relation to their past research experiences, 2) a CV, and 3) an example publication.
 Researchers with or interested in applying for independent funding are always welcome to discuss possibilities with Lydia, including the NSF MPS Postdoctoral Fellowship, NIH NRSA F32, Burroughs Wellcome Fund, or other opportunities.